hollyjackson/casualty_mentions_nyt/README.md

 This live document and repository provide a transparent overview of the methods, data, and code behind the analysis of death mentions in _The New York Times_ as reported [on Instagram](https://www.instagram.com/p/Cyl9HR7O4ap/) by Mona Chalabi on October 19, 2023.
+All updates and corrections to the Instagram posts can be found in the Updates and Corrections section.

 All data, code, and analysis were produced by Holly Jackson, a graduate student of computer science at the University of California, Berkeley.